 Over the past years as I have gone to many churches to train women for disciplemaking in their personal lives, I have seen the need for Bible studies designed especially for anyone new to the Bible.
 So many adult women these days have never learned to read or study the Bible for themselves.
 When they try one of our typical women’s studies, they feel lost and ignorant because most studies assume previous Bible knowledge.
 It can be very discouraging.

 So, the Lord has led me to prepare several beginners’ Bible studies that are perfect not only for one-on-one discipling of new Christians but also could be easily done during the typical lunch break at work.
-The series of books is called Graceful Beginnings.
+The series of short and easy books is called Graceful Beginnings.
 Each book contains Bible lessons that are basic, easy to understand, using simple terms and very relationship-with-God oriented.
-Currently there are six available:
+I also use these for online studies because they can be covered in about an hour and fifteen minutes.